-The MoonCatcher Project is a grassroots volunteer organization based in Schenectady, New York, that creates menstrual pads for girls in developing countries.
+Join us Thursday, February 20, at 6:00 PM, for a sewing bee with the MoonCatcher Project, a grassroots volunteer organization based in Schenectady, New York, that creates menstrual pads for girls in developing countries.
 Each month, the group organizes a MoonCatcher Sewing Bee (or MoonBee), an event open to all ages and skill levels to come together and create the pads.
-Join us at the Tang as we host the group’s March MoonBee.

 Even if you can’t sew, you can participate in and enjoy a MoonBee.
 There are useful jobs for everyone, skilled or unskilled.
 All materials and equipment are provided.
 However, if you have a sewing machine that you would like to bring, more are always helpful.
 We also welcome boxes of tampons or sanitary pads for donation.